 Where you invest money and how it affects your progress is entirely up to the needs and goals of your business.
-Comparing your returns is one of the easiest ways to determine what channels are more valuable and therefore what channels to prioritize.
+Comparing your returns is one of the easiest ways to determine what channels are more valuable and therefore what channels you should prioritize.

 Ultimately, you have to make a decision based on what you think is best for your unique brand.

-If you feel that you receive more valuable engagement on one platform despite saving money on another, you need to choose the channel that brings you closer towards your specific goals.
+If you feel that you receive more valuable engagement on one platform despite saving money on another, you need to choose the channel that brings you closer towards your company’s goals.